longdt/vertx-orm-postgresql/README.md

 ## Vertx-Orm-PostgresSQL
 Simple API focusing on scalability and low overhead.

-Reactive and non blocking which able to handle many database connections with a single thread by use `vertx-pg-client`
+Reactive and non blocking which able to handle many database connections with a single thread by use `vertx-pg-client`.
+### Release version 2.0.0
+* Upgrade Vertx to 4.0.0
+* Removal of the Callback-API
+* Optimize Query implementation to generate sql string effectively
 ## Developers
 ### Testing
 Out of the box, the test suite runs a Docker container using TestContainers.